ProbotisOP/ethernet-validator-plugin/README.md

 ### Features

 - **Connection Check**: Ensures there is an active connection.
-- **Ethereum Validation**: Validates whether Ethereum transactions are successful.
+- **Ethereum Validation**: Validates whether Ethernet Validations are successful.